There isn’t much difference between German shepherd training and training for any other dog.

 - Step 2: If he jumps over you then ignore him by not responding back.
 Do this several times at different times of the day.

 - Step 3: If your dog continues to jump on your back then keep ignoring him and walk in the room without responding.

 - Step 4: Once he put all of his four paws over the floor then greets him back to teach him what you are willing from him.

-- Step 5: Make sure to give him a treat and appreciate for few days once he stops jumping over you on the door.
+- Step 5: Make sure to give him a treat and appreciate it for a few days once he stops jumping over you on the door.

-- Step 1: Purchase a bitter spray which has been made for this purpose from dog’s shop.
+- Step 1: Purchase a bitter spray that has been made for this purpose from the dog’s shop.